 Ken Burns' PBS documentary reminded us recently that Franklin Roosevelt had attended school in Bad Nauheim for several weeks, while his father sought the water cure for his heart condition.
 (Read our post: Where “Bad” doesn't mean “bad” - Franklin Roosevelt in Germany...)

 Visiting Frankfurt?
 Here's a short introduction to this lively, cosmopolitan German city.
-We'll also list a few basic terms in German that will help you in your travels.
+We'll also list a few basic terms in German that will help you make your own travel memories.

 We'll follow Michael's discoveries in Frankfurt, for those of you who have done or are doing our German 1 course: Michael in Deutschland.